snijderlab/stitch/BatchFiles.md

 ###### Identifier (s)

 Specifies a Regular Expression to parse the identifier from the Fasta header of the templates.
 The default value is `(.*)`, the first capturing group will be used as the identifier.

-###### ClassChars (s)

-Specifies the amount of characters to be taken from the start of the identifier which indicate the class of the template, like IgH1/IgH2 etc. On default it will take the full identifier.
+The second capturing group (if available) will be used as the class name of the template.

 ###### Scoring (s)